aliibrahim123/neocomp.js/docs/comp-base.view/view.md

 passed during construction, defualt `<div>`.
 - `template`: the `Template` used in initial render, default `<div>`.
 - `insertMode`: how the `Template` is inserted to DOM, defualt `asDefault`, it can be:
-  - `asDefault`: insert the template when there was no top element passed.
+  - `asDefault`: insert the template when there was no host element passed.
   - `replace`: insert the template and replace the content before if any.
-  - `atTop`: insert the template at the top of the top element.
+  - `atTop`: insert the template at the top of the host element.
-  - `atBottom`: insert the template at the bottom of the top element.
+  - `atBottom`: insert the template at the bottom of the host element.
-  - `into`: insert the template into the element matching `options.into` in the top element.
+  - `into`: insert the template into the element matching `options.into` in the host element.
   - `none`: doesnt insert the template.
 - `into`: if `insertMode` is `into`, a selector to the element to insert the `Template` in.
+- `effectHost`: whether to effect the host element on initial render, like transferring attributes from template root to it, default `true`.
+- `liteConverters`: a `Record` of functions used to convert `LiteNode`s of given tag name to `Node`s.
-- `walkInPreContent`: whether to walk in the passed top element contents, if any, to gather `Action`s, this enable the features of the template in that element, default `false`.
+- `walkInPreContent`: whether to walk in thehost element contents, if any, to gather `Action`s, this enable the features of the template in that element, default `false`.
 - `chunks`: the chunks templates.
 - `removeEl`: remove the top element when the component is removed, default `true`.